FraserSmith/ScottishSummit/README.md

 2) Add the 2 Power Apps modules to your Automation Account
     - "Microsoft.PowerApps.PowerShell"
     - "Microsoft.PowerApps.Administration.PowerShell"
-3) Add your Admin Credential
+3) Add your Admin Credentials
     - The account will need to have a Power App license
     - The account can only make edits to a Power App if it is an owner, and the app is not currently locked for editing
 4) Create a new PowerShell Runbook and paste in the script
-5) Publish the runbook
+5) Publish the Runbook

 Power Apps
 1) Import the "Power Apps - BypassConsent.zip" into Power Apps - this is a create as new import and contains a Power App and flow